 Container terminal operations is a particularly demanding side of the maritime industry.
-Join INFORM’s Matthew Wittemeier as he catches up with Susan Gardner, Senior Director, Operations and Project at Georgia Ports Authority to get a women’s perspective of what its like to be running operations on the ground, day-in and day-out.
+Join INFORM’s Matthew Wittemeier as he catches up with Susan Gardner, Senior Director, Operations and Project at Georgia Ports Authority, to get a woman’s perspective on what it’s like to run operations on the ground day-in and day-out.

 Table of Contents

 MW: Susan, I find it’s easier for people to introduce themselves.
 You know what you’ve accomplished in your life?

 SG: I’m Susan Gardner, and I’ve been with the Georgia Port Authority (GPA) for only seven months.
 Prior to that, I worked with Navis for about six years in sales and services.